actuallymentor/battery/README.md

 This will:

-1. Compile the `smc` tool from the [hholtmann/smcFanControl]( https://github.com/hholtmann/smcFanControl.git ) repository
+1. Download the precompiled `smc` tool in this repo (built from the [hholtmann/smcFanControl]( https://github.com/hholtmann/smcFanControl.git ) repository)
 2. Install `smc` to `/usr/local/bin`
 3. Install `battery` to `/usr/local/bin`